Polly Vaughn: Literature

-The name Bawn appears to be quite common in Irish literature.
 The Colleen Bawn is a melodramatic play by Dion Boucicault.
-"Molly Bawn,: A comedy drama in four acts" (1920) is by Marie Doran.
+Molly Bawn: A comedy drama in four acts (1920) is by Marie Doran.

-There is also a song by Samuel Lover in the one-act opera "Il Paddy Whack in Italia" (1841) called "Molly Bawm".
+There is also a song by Samuel Lover in the one-act opera Il Paddy Whack in Italia (1841) called "Molly Bawm".
 Margaret Wolfe Hungerford wrote a novel called Molly Bawn (1878).
-None of these stories concern women being shot in mistake for a swan.
+These stories are unrelated.

 The story is adapted and illustrated by Barry Moser in 1992 as the children's book, Polly Vaughn: A Traditional British Ballad, which is set in the Southern United States, and again as part of the 1998 children's book, Great Ghost Stories, complete with an afterword by Peter Glassman.

 Samuel Lover wrote tunes as well as novels and dramas.
 Ciaran Tourish recorded "Molly Bawn's Reel" but it is not connected with the song.
-This website:

-Reel suggests that Samuel Lover composed the tune.
+The website Reel suggests that Samuel Lover composed the tune.

-In Canada there is company doing Whale and Puffin tours, called "Molly Bawn".
-There is a poem called "Polly Vaughn" in Les Barker's book "Alexander Greyhound Bell" It is presumably as parody of the song, as that is the sort of thing Les Barker does.
+In Canada, there is a company doing Whale and Puffin tours, called "Molly Bawn".
+There is a poem called "Polly Vaughn" in Les Barker's book Alexander Greyhound Bell.
+It is presumably a parody of the song.

 Music

 The earliest known version of the tune for the Irish version of the song, is earlier than the earliest printing of the words.
 Edward Bunting's "General Collection of the Ancient Music of Ireland" appeared in 1796.
 He printed the Irish tune three times in his manuscripts, each time noting it was traditionally the first to by learned by beginning harpers.
-If this in turn really is derived from O’Carolan’s composition “Fairhaired Mary” then it must date back to 1738 or before.

-Under the Irish title "An Cailín Bán" it is first mentioned in 1839 (The fair girl) as a tune rather than a song.
-The tune appears in "The Concertina and How to Play It" (1905) by Paul de Ville (as "Molly Bawn"), again implying it suitable for beginners to the instrument.
-This would suggest that the words were not married up with the Irish tune until sometime between 1840 and 1905.
+Under the Irish title "An Cailín Bán" it was first mentioned in 1839 (The fair girl) as a tune rather than a song.
+The tune appears in "The Concertina and How to Play It" (1905) by Paul de Ville (as "Molly Bawn"), implying it is for beginners.
+This would suggest that the words were not with the Irish tune until sometime between 1840 and 1905.

-The English tune is known from the time of Baring-Gould (c 1890).
+The English tune is known from around 1890.